dddrrreee/cs140e-22win/labs/15-fat32/fat32-cheat-sheet.md

 Disk (even SSDs) are often the most expensive noun in our universe.
 Bunch of different hacks to speed up.
 An incomplete list:

   1. Often will have blocks cached in a buffer or block cache.
+This is probably the single biggest speed improvement.
   2. Given memory size, can cache entire FAT.
 In this case can traverse over the entire file and issue a large single disk request (rather than multiple where you wait between them).
-  3. Even if we don't have the entire FAT we can read more data than we need, on the hope that it was laid out contiguously.
+  3. Even if we don't have the entire FAT we can speculatively read more data than we need, on the hope that it was laid out contiguously.
      (Which you will want to do if at all possible so can issue very large sequential disk writes to write out the data.)

-  4. Can periodically *compact* the disk to  make everything contiguous.
+     This trick especially pays off on mechanical disks, which have an enormous fixed cost for each disk read, but a relatively smaller incremental cost per additional byte.

+  4. Can periodically *compact* (*defragment*) the disk to make some-or-all file/directories contiguous.
+Because each block/cluster is the same size, each cluster is interchangeable, and thus compaction is simpler to reason about as compared to heap garbage collection.
+However, both share commonalities even though the communities don't have much to do with each other: for example, the usefulness of segregating blocks by lifetimes (*lifetime segregation*) to exploit the empirical fact that older data is less likely to die than newer.

+There are *tons* of hacks to speed up file systems.
+Many good final projects!